qrbriggs-byui/cse372/unit3/reading3-1.md

 - **Post-it clustering:** Have participants jot down ideas on sticky notes, then group similar ones to spot themes.
 - **User stories:** Capture needs in a simple format: “As a [user role], I want [goal] so that [benefit].”
 This helps ground requirements in real contexts.
 - **Dot voting:** When you have many ideas, ask everyone to vote on their top priorities.
+Participants put a dot next to the most important ideas.
 It’s a quick, visual way to find consensus.

 Visuals and hands-on methods help people articulate thoughts that might be hard to express verbally—and they make the session more engaging.